refaktor/rye/NOTES_2.md

 # 08.08.2020

-## few vocabulary decisions, loader, practicalities
+## few vocabulary decisions, loader

 While writing intro_2 I decided I need to implement some things that move us more away from rebol (not the core at all, but how it worder the things on top, the "frontend") to be more concise and in line with rye